 - DataWorks Professional Edition or a more advanced edition is activated.

 - The DataWorks workspace is created in the China (Shanghai) region.

 - Only Python 3.0 functions can be used as filters.

-- Filters support importing only the following modules: json, time, random, pickle,
+- Filters support importing only the following modules: json, time, random, pickle, re, and math.

 - The function name of a filter must be